 Pharyngitis is a common condition and rarely a cause for concern.
 Viral pharyngitis often clears up on its own within a week or so.
 However, knowing the cause can help people narrow down their treatment options.

-In this article, we look at the causes, transmission, and symptoms of pharyngitis.
+This article looks at the causes, transmission, and symptoms of pharyngitis.
 We also cover similar conditions, diagnosis, treatment, and prevention.

-- rhinovirus, coronavirus, or parainfluenza, which are causes of the common
+- rhinovirus, coronavirus, or parainfluenza, which are causes of the common cold

 While less common, bacterial infections can also cause pharyngitis.
-Group A Streptococcus bacteria is responsible for pharyngitis in children around 20–40 percent of the time.
-People commonly refer to pharyngitis caused by group A Streptococcus infection as strep throat.
+Group A Streptococcus bacteria is responsible for pharyngitis in children around

 Other bacterial infections that can cause pharyngitis include:

 Factors that can increase a person’s risk of pharyngitis include:

 - having a history of frequent sinus infections

 Both viral and bacterial forms of pharyngitis are contagious.
 The germs that cause pharyngitis tend to live in the nose and throat.